 Gellért Spa and Bath is another popular health spa in Budapest.
 Thermal baths here are a luxurious experience, with gorgeous intricate details in the sculptures of the building.

-Get a touch of spirituality at St Stephen’s Basilica
+St Stephen’s Basilica

 The St Stephen’s Basilica is one of the holiest places in Hungary and the largest church in Budapest, where you get to see the right hand of Stephen, the first ever king of Hungary.
 Going all the way up to the dome can treat you with great views of the city.
-Music and Organ concerts are a common sight inside the Basilic, whereas the Organ concerts can be booked right at the spot.
+Music and Organ concerts are a common sight inside the Basilic, whereas the Organ concerts can be booked right on the spot.

 The Fisherman’s Bastion is a neo-Gothic style monument, built on the hills of Buda Castle.
 It was built in the early 20th century marking the thousandth birthday of Hungary and is one of the most popular places to visit in Budapest.
 The monument was built upon the battlements that existed earlier on the hills of Buda Castle overlooking a small town where fisherman thrives, from where it got its name.

 So, what is special about the Fisherman’s Bastion?
 The Views.
-It has a large viewing terrace which gives you some of the best panoramic views of the Castle Hill and the Danube.
+It has a large viewing terrace which gives you some of the best panoramic views of Castle Hill and the Danube.
 Despite the spectacular views that the monument was built for, it was also built keeping ease of accessibility as a primary factor.
 It has wide steps to easily get to the terrace and just the right angles for generous views all across.

 The House of Terror was erected as a reminder and tribute to the two fearful regimes that Hungary survived – the fascist and Stalinist regimes.
 The building is where many of the freedom fighters of Hungary were tortured and killed.
 It stands as a remembrance of all of their struggles that didn’t go in vain.